RSA numbers: RSA-129

 The factorization was found using the Multiple Polynomial Quadratic Sieve algorithm.

 The factoring challenge included a message encrypted with RSA-129.
 When decrypted using the factorization the message was revealed to be "The Magic Words are Squeamish Ossifrage".

+In 2015, RSA-129 was factored in about one day, with the CADO-NFS open source implementation of number field sieve, using a commercial cloud computing service for about $30.

 RSA-130

 RSA-130 has 130 decimal digits (430 bits), and was factored on April 10, 1996, by a team led by Arjen K. Lenstra and composed of Jim Cowie, Marije Elkenbracht-Huizing, Wojtek Furmanski, Peter L. Montgomery, Damian Weber and Joerg Zayer.

+The factorization was found in the third trial.

 The value and factorization are as follows: